 Preparing for national scholarships and fellowships

-In addition to high academic achievement, national scholarship selection committees are looking for students with demonstrated and sustained leadership, research experience (for some programs), community and/or public service, and participation in professional activities or internships in their fields of study.
+In addition to high academic achievement, national scholarship selection committees look for students with demonstrated and sustained engagement in their fields of study in areas like leadership, research experience, community and/or public service, and participation in professional activities or internships.
 At the time of application, you should have well-thought out plans for graduate study and career.
 It is also important that you apply to programs that are a good fit for you and offer opportunities relevant to your larger goals.
 Here are some suggestions to help you prepare early (freshmen/sophomore year) in your undergraduate career to be a strong candidate for scholarships, fellowships, and graduate or professional schools.

 - Maintain high grades and take challenging courses.
 Explore your intellectual interests and demonstrate a commitment to learning by taking demanding classes or designing independent studies.

 - Be engaged.
-The most competitive candidates are not only committed to their own fields of study, but have broad intellectual interests and an awareness of political and social issues.
+The most competitive candidates are not only committed to their own fields of study, but have broad intellectual interests and a keen awareness of political and social issues domestically and globally.
 Reading outside of one’s discipline is recommended.
-Read the news from several sources each day.
+Read the news from several sources regularly.
 Experience in activities seemingly unrelated to your area of study or profession can provide important perspective.
 Don’t just focus on your field.

 - Cultivate good relationships with faculty.
-Scholarships usually require three letters of recommendation, some even more.
+Faculty can provide important insight about your field of study and help you identify relevant opportunities to expand your knowledge and experience.
+Additionally, national scholarships require letters of recommendation.
 These should highlight your academic abilities and future potential.
 It is important that faculty know much more about you than grades you earned in their courses.
-They should be familiar with your interests and aspirations and how you have prepared for them, and indicate the contributions you can make in your field.
-Give faculty, mentors and supervisors plenty of lead-time to write recommendations—at the latest, a month before a deadline.
-Also, provide them with a CV or resume and relevant information about the program to which you are applying, so they can tailor recommendations.
+They should be familiar with your interests and aspirations and how you have prepared for them and indicate the contributions you can make in your field.
+Give faculty, mentors, and supervisors plenty of lead-time to write recommendations—at the latest, a month before a deadline.
+Also, provide them with application essay drafts, a CV or resume and relevant information about the program to which you are applying, so they can tailor recommendations.

-- Research a broad range of scholarships, fellowships and other programs related to your field and future plans (e.g., internships, language study, training programs, undergraduate research).
+- Research scholarships, fellowships and other programs related to your field and future plans (e.g., internships, language study, training programs, undergraduate research).
 Most of these can be found on university, foundation, organization and government agency websites.
 Note eligibility requirements, deadlines, required materials for applications, and descriptions of recent awardees and their research.
 Discuss programs of interest with faculty and mentors.

 - Plan and schedule.
 Scheduling and time management skills are critical for successful applications.
 Many competitive scholarships require six months and up to year of preparation.
 For some scholarships (e.g., Rhodes, Marshall, Goldwater, Truman, Udall) the college must nominate or endorse applicants.
 There is an internal deadline for these and several other scholarship applications to be reviewed by a campus committee.
-This involves submitting nearly finished drafts of the application to a nominating committee two to three months before the program’s actual deadline.
-You will have other responsibilities, like classes, activities, research/internships, applying to graduate programs, and preparing for qualifying exams, while applying for scholarships.
+This involves submitting nearly finished drafts of the application to a nominating committee a month or two before the program’s actual deadline.
+While you are applying for scholarships, you will have other responsibilities, like classes, activities, research/internships, applying to graduate programs, and preparing for qualifying exams.
 It is important to develop a comprehensive schedule for yourself that includes: meeting with faculty and advisors, getting recommendation letters, setting deadlines for written drafts, getting feedback on essays, ordering transcripts, and submitting relevant materials.
 Keeping in touch with faculty and mentors will help you stay on top of this work.

 - Ask for help from faculty and mentors to contact students who have been awarded scholarships you want to apply for.
 They can provide a helpful perspective, as they have experienced the rigorous demands of the application process and enjoyed the intellectual rewards specific scholarships/fellowships offer.
 Current and previous scholarship awardees, faculty, and mentors are also a good resource for preparing for any interviews, should a program select you and require one.

 - Be reflective about your experiences and how they relate to your future plans.
 Most application questions follow similar themes: 1.
-How you have prepared yourself for a given scholarship/fellowship (courses, research, leadership, internships, and other relevant experience)?; 2.
+How you have prepared for a given scholarship/fellowship (courses, research, leadership, internships, and other relevant experience)?; 2.
 What are your academic/research plans (what issues you want to study, their significance in your field and their broader relevance)?; 3.
 Why is the scholarship/fellowship is a right fit for you and why you should be selected?; 4.
-What are your career goals, both short and long-term?; and 5.
+What are your academic and/or career goals, both short and long-term?; and 5.
 Write an essay, statement, or proposal centered on research or issues relevant to your field of study.
-To help you respond to these kinds of questions, keep a journal of your learning and experiences to refer to when it comes time to write scholarship essays.
+To help you respond to these kinds of questions, keep a journal of your learning and experiences to refer to when it writing scholarship essays.